Donny-C-1/mygithubactions/README.md

 ```

 ### ⚡ Usage
-To start the webapp, simply naviagte to the folder and run the script on the command line
+To make use of any actions specified here simply open the workflows folder and copy the file
 ```sh
 cd "<repo_name"
 npm start